udippant/base-drafts/draft-ietf-quic-transport.md

 endpoint that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE or APPLICATION_CLOSE frame if it has sufficient state to do so.

-This stateless reset design is specific to QUIC version 1.
-An endpoint that supports multiple versions of QUIC needs to generate a stateless reset that will be accepted by peers that support any version that the endpoint might support (or might have supported prior to losing state).
-Designers of new versions of QUIC need to be aware of this and either reuse this design, or use a portion of the packet other than the last 16 octets for carrying data.
+This stateless reset design is specific to QWIK version 1.
+An endpoint that supports multiple versions of QWIK needs to generate a stateless reset that will be accepted by peers that support any version that the endpoint might support (or might have supported prior to losing state).
+Designers of new versions of QWIK need to be aware of this and either reuse this design, or use a portion of the packet other than the last 16 octets for carrying data.